 He raised his eyebrows and glared at me over his glasses.
 “Odds are against it", he said.
 "How likely is it that 34 will win again on the very next spin?”

 I quickly answered, “One in a hundred”.

-"Now look," he said, "since number 34 just won, the chances of it winning again anytime soon are pretty remote - so I crossed it off my card.
+"Now look," he said, "statistically, the chances of number 34 coming up twice in a row are pretty slim - so I crossed it off my card.
 Understand?"